dkokov/RateEngine/doc/config.md

  </LoadModules>
 ```

-The 'DB' part is defined a local storage params(pgsql,mysql,redis,etc).
+The **'DB'** part is defined a local storage params(pgsql,mysql,redis,etc).
+Every 'dbtype' who is used here,have to load first as module - pgsql,mysql or redis.

 ``` XML
  <DB>